Devansh-awat/nephthys-plus/README.md

-# Nephthys
+# Nephthys+

-Nephthys is the bot powering many support channels in the Hack Club Slack such as #flavortown-help and #identity-help!
+Nephthys+ is the bot powering many support channels in the Hack Club Slack such as #flavortown-help and #identity-help!
 Below is a guide to set her up for developing and here's a list of some of her features :)

 ## Features